 Once you've decided that you want to invest in a fund and have done your due diligence (which is the same regardless of whether you're investing with cash or a retirement account), it is time to get into the specifics of investing using your Rocket Dollar account.

 The most important thing is to title the investment in the name of your Rocket Dollar account, and not you personally.
 Once your subscription documents have been filled out, you are ready to fund.
 You’ll fill out the subscription documents for the IRA.
 Most funds that are set up to accept retirement funds have special subscription documents.
 Make sure you tell the partner you’re working with you’ll be using a retirement account, such as a self-directed IRA.
-If using an IRA LLC, the LLC will become the limited partner in the venture fund or a member of the special purpose vehicle/entity (SPV/SPE), assuming the SPV takes the form of a limited liability company.
+If using a Checkbook IRA, the LLC will become the limited partner in the venture fund or a member of the special purpose vehicle/entity (SPV/SPE), assuming the SPV takes the form of a limited liability company.

 Most venture funds make periodic capital calls from their investors.
 If you’re investing out of a retirement account, you’ll want to make sure there’s enough money in the retirement account to meet the future capital call requirements.
 It’s a good idea to check with the venture fund and make sure you know when the capital calls are coming so you can plan to have funds ready to wire.